cdoublev/css/doc/parse/README.md

 >
 > Otherwise, return the current input token.

-Therefore, to match a property defined with `rgb()`, the list of component values should include a single component value whose `name` is `rgb` and whose `value` is a list of component values representing its arguments:
+Therefore, to match a property defined with `rgb()`, the list of component values must include a single component value whose `name` is `rgb` and whose `value` is a list of component values representing its arguments:

 > To consume a function:
 >
 > Create a function with its name equal to the value of the current input token and with its value initially set to an empty list. [...]

-`CSSStyleDeclaration` does not represent CSS declarations for shorthand properties.
+`CSSStyleDeclaration` does not store CSS declarations for shorthand properties.
 They are expanded to CSS declarations for the corresponding longhands *in [specified order](https://drafts.csswg.org/cssom/#concept-declarations-specified-order)*.

 > The **specified order** for declarations is the same as specified, but with shorthand properties expanded into their longhand properties, in canonical order.
 If a property is specified more than once (after shorthand expansion), only the one with greatest cascading order must be represented, at the same relative position as it was specified.